What Are Assets And What Are Liabilities?

 2b.
 Rental Property

 Rental properties not only provide significant cash flow, but you also have the opportunity to force appreciation on the property.
 While I cannot control what Apple or Tesla does, I can employ various techniques to either increase the rent.
 Or I can carry out capital improvements to modify the cap rate of my property.
-Depending on your skills, capital and time commitment you could get real estate exposure from owning multifamily rental properties or commercial real estate or single family rentals.
+Depending on your high-income skills, capital and time commitment you could get real estate exposure from owning multifamily rental properties or commercial real estate or single family rentals.

 Short term rentals such as Airbnb or VRBO are options besides long term rentals.